Hypercubers/hypercubing.xyz/docs/faq.md

 Depending on how you define "2D Rubik's cube," it might or might not exist.

 A 3D Rubik's cube has 6 square faces and each face twists within its 2D plane (with 4 possible rotations).
 A 4D Rubik's cube has 8 cubic cells and each cell twists within its 3D plane (with 24 possible rotations).
-By analogy, a 2D Rubik's cube has 4 edges and each edge can be rotated with its 1D line ... but there's no way to do a rotation in 1D.
+By analogy, a 2D Rubik's cube has 4 edges and each edge can be rotated within its 1D line ... but there's no way to do a rotation in 1D.
 So if twists have to be rotations, then a 2D Rubik's cube doesn't have any turns and so isn't a puzzle (or is a trivial one).

 Using different definitions, we can create a few different puzzles that could reasonably be called a 2D Rubik's cube: